 Later, Chile coach Ricardo Gareca also complained that the stadium grounds were “dry and narrow.”

-However, Conmebol said that the standard 100×64 measurements were chosen to standardize the game and attributed the complaints about the state of the playing fields to an “aesthetic perception on the part of the players.”
+However, Conmebol said that the standard 100×64 measurements were chosen to standardize the game and attributed the complaints regarding the state of the playing fields to an “aesthetic perception on the part of the players.”

 The replacement of synthetic turf with natural turf, which resulted in uneven pitches, and the dimensions of fields designed for American football also sparked controversy in public opinion.